autonomi-ai/nos/docs/guides/running-custom-models.md

+!!!info "Advanced topic"
+    This guide is for advanced users of the NOS server-side custom model registry.
+If you're looking for a way to quickly define your custom model and runtime for serving purposes, we recommend you go through the [serving custom models](./serving-custom-models.md) guide first.

 In this guide, we will walk through how to run custom models with NOS.
 We will use the [OpenAI CLIP](https://huggingface.co/openai/clip-vit-base-patch32) model from the popular [HuggingFace](https://huggingface.co/) library to load the model, and then use `nos` to wrap and execute the model at scale.

 ## 👩‍💻 Defining the custom model